-So, you’re migrating to Office 365 or are at least thinking about it.
+So, you’re migrating to Microsoft 365 or are at least thinking about it.
 Good call.
 By now, you’ll have identified the many benefits of cloud-based operations, from speed, new features, and efficiency gains to the mitigation of on-premises server costs and more.

 But is there something you’re overlooking?